Guidelines for Evaluating Breeders

 - Put your purchase agreement/contract in writing.
 You should enter into a contract with the breeder that guarantees the dog is a purebred Vizsla, and eligible for individual registration.
 That the dog is from sound, healthy stock and, if given proper affection, care and nutrition, should develop into a sound representation of the breed.

-- May also ask you to sign a Non-Breeding Contract as part of the dog’s registration.
+- May ask you to sign a Non-Breeding Contract as part of the dog’s registration.
 If you are buying a pup with breeding rights, you should expect the breeder to ask you a lot more questions about your future plans for this dog, and the breed.

 - Outline in writing what s/he is prepared to do if you encounter problems or have to give up the dog.
 Most breeders give you 48 to 72 hours to have your own veterinarian check your puppy and, if necessary, return or exchange the dog.
 Note that some breeders will offer to take a dog back, for the lifetime of the dog.